winterofcode/Reports-2021/goutham-katipelly.md

 ## Overview of Project
 Fun with science is a project which consists of multiple calculators that can solve many physics, chemistry and math problems.
 It also consists of many questions to practice.
 The questions are manly focused on the students preparing for JEE and NEET exams.
+The user can just enter the required values in the calculators provided by the website and the results are provided.

 ### Contributions